-NGC 3879 - Spiral Galaxy is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3879 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3879 - Spiral Galaxy in Draco is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3879 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3879

 Celestial coordinates for the J2000 equinox of NGC 3879 are provided in the following table: